wmhuber2/Nomitron2/PlayerREADME.md

 -   !playlist           shows the playlist
 -   !stop               removes bot vrom voice and empties playlist

+Card Commands:
+-   !draw num           draw num of cards from deck

 This Bot's Code May Be Found At: https://github.com/wmhuber2/Nomitron2/